-- Design the experiment for the given problem using HTML, Javascript and CSS. - Develop the solution for the given real-world problem using jQuery, Ajax and PHP. - Analyze the results and produce substantial written documentation.
+- 1. Design the experiment to create basic charts and graphs using Tableau and Power BI. - 2.
+Develop the solution for the given real world problem. - 3.
+Analyze the results and produce substantial written documentation.

 The weightage of Continuous Internal Evaluation (CIE) is 50% and for Semester End Exam (SEE) is 50%.
 The minimum passing mark for the CIE is 40% of the maximum marks (20 marks out of 50) and for the SEE minimum passing mark is 35% of the maximum marks (18 out of 50 marks).
-A student shall be deemed to have satisfied the academic requirements and earned the credits allotted to each subject/course if the student secures a minimum of 40% (40 marks out of 100) in the sum total of the CIE (Continuous Internal Evaluation) and SEE (Semester End Examination) taken together
+A student shall be deemed to have satisfied the academic requirements and earned the credits allotted to each subject/ course if the student secures a minimum of 40% (40 marks out of 100) in the sum total of the CIE (Continuous Internal Evaluation) and SEE (Semester End Examination) taken together